protocol/research/.github/ISSUE_TEMPLATE/open-problem.md

 ** Open Problem Template **
 -->

+# Title

-## (Open Problem Title)
+## Description

-- What is the problem?
-- (What are some solved problems that are as important as this one?) (optional)
-- (What are related technologies?) (optional)
-- Why is this problem important?
-What could you do with a solution?
+## State of the Art

+This survey on the State of the Art is not by any means complete, however, it should provide a good entry point to learn what are the existing work.
+If you have something that is fundamentally missing, please consider submitting a PR to augment this survey.

+### Within the _PROJECT_ Ecosystem
+> Existing attempts and strategies

+### Within the broad Research Ecosystem
-- How do people try to solve this problem?
-(What are naive solutions?)
+> How do people try to solve this problem?

+### Known shortcommins of existing solutions
-- What are the limitations on those solutions?
+> What are the limitations on those solutions?

+## Solving this Open Problem

+### What is the impact

+### What defines a complete solution?
-- What hard constraints should it obey?
-- Are there additional soft constraints that a solution would ideally obey?
+> What hard constraints should it obey?
+Are there additional soft constraints that a solution would ideally obey?
-- Any relevant notes?

-I suggest posting open problems as issues in the research repos of the protocol, ipfs, libp2p, and ipld orgs, and respond to the issue with any directions that you might have.
-Lastly, please update the index in this research repo's readme.
+## Other

+### Existing Conversations/Threads

+### Extra notes